Mosimanegape/web-scraping/README.md

 # web-scraping
 Webscraping using Requests &amp; BeautifulSoup libraries.

-I this notebook, I will be webscraping the Trust Pilot website to get the clients reviews of MoneyGram Internation.
+I this notebook, I will be webscraping the Trust Pilot website to get the clients reviews of MoneyGram International.